psanan/website/website/README.md

 [basic HTML and CSS](https://developer.mozilla.org).
 It takes any available option to be simpler.

-It's non-scalable: it will stay fun iff it stays small and simple, and it's probably only directly useful to me (though the point is you could fairly easily make your own version).
+It's non-scalable: it will stay "fun" iff it stays small and simple.
+It's probably only directly useful to me (though ideally it encourages you to do something similar and useful to you).

 HTML files live directly in `site/`.
 A CSS stylesheet and other resources are in subdirectories of `site/`.